 But how comes??
 We know that there are over 10 million deaf people in the UK, yet we have not prepared ourselves for the communication tactics we could use when serving a deaf customer.

 Benjamin Franklin famously said, “By failing to prepare, you are preparing to fail”.

 If you had considered what you would do if you were serving a deaf customer – you would have the opportunity to offer ALL of your customers that world-class customer experience that we are all aspiring to – by simply preparing.

 But you see, the majority of individuals, teams and organisations are not prepared to deal with deaf customers.

 In the world of sports, we see teams perform after preparing for every possible scenario.
 What would happen if the ball went over that side of the court if we had 2 minutes left, and we were losing if our most talented player went off with an injury?
 They will have a plan for each and every possible occurrence.

 And this is a concept that could create dramatic change if it were applied to how deaf customers were served.

 If a team regularly considered the ‘What if?’ scenarios…

-What if a customer does not understand what I am saying?
+A customer does not understand what I am saying?

-Enabling you and your business to provide a world class deaf customer experience.
+Enabling you and your business to provide a world-class deaf customer experience.